SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Background

 \subsection{Distributed SpMM}

 Sparse Matrix-Matrix Multiplication (SpMM) is a fundamental operation where a sparse matrix $\mathbf{A}$ is multiplied by a dense matrix $\mathbf{B}$ to produce a dense result $\mathbf{C}$: $\mathbf{C} = \mathbf{A}\mathbf{B}$.
 For large-scale matrices, distributed SpMM addresses memory constraints and improves performance, where matrices $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ are partitioned into multiple blocks and distributed across different processors.
 Each processor must communicate with others to retrieve the necessary remote matrix blocks for computing its assigned portion of the result matrix.
-This paper focuses on 1D row-partitioned distributed SpMM, where all matrices are divided into row blocks and distributed across processors, which is widely adopted in practical applications such as Graph Neural Networks (GNNs) due to its simplicity and effectiveness, as well as its compatibility with sparsity-aware methods, which can exploit the skewed nonzero distributions observed in many datasets. {Though we focus on 1D row-partitioned partition strategy,} our proposed method can also be generalized to different partitioning strategies.
+This paper focuses on 1D row-partitioned distributed SpMM, where all matrices are divided into row blocks and distributed across processors, which is widely adopted in practical applications such as Graph Neural Networks (GNNs) due to its simplicity and effectiveness, as well as its compatibility with sparsity-aware methods, which can exploit the skewed nonzero distributions observed in many datasets. {While we focus on the 1D row partitioning strategy, our proposed method applies to any distributed SpMM setup that requires exchanging blocks of the dense matrix $\mathbf{B}$ or $\mathbf{C}$ among processors, regardless of the underlying partitioning strategy.}